WORK, INTERACTION AND TECHNOLOGY

-The project consists of a series of interrelated case studies of work, interaction and technology across a wide range of organisational environments.
 The aim of the project is to generate a body of findings concerning the use of new technologies in real world, work settings, and in particular to reveal the ways in which personnel utilise paper and screen based systems to support collaborative tasks and activities.
 These findings are relevant to the development and deployment of new technology and provide us with a distinctive approach to user-centred design.

 The various settings in which the case studies are undertaken are selected to cover a wide range of technologies ranging from basic information systems through to advanced videoconferencing facilities.
 They are also chosen in order to cover a range of working environments and in some cases to capture settings which are undergoing radical technological change.
 The project began by initiating research in four different domains.
 These are: the Line Control Rooms of London Underground, which are currently undergoing major technological change; General Medical Practice, which is moving from paper based to computing technologies; Xerox Teleconferencing Services and a mid range CAD based Architectural Practice.
 Since beginning research in these four domains, we have also initiated studies of two new field sites, Morgan Grenfell Asset Management, and Reuters International News Agency.
 These new studies were initiated to further develop our analyses of the collaborative use of paper and screen based documentation within diverse organisational environments.